Short sales can represent a great deal on a home.

 What potential pitfalls are involved?

-We’ll answer these questions as well as give you some good advice to follow when buying a short sale home.
+We’ll answer these questions and give you some good advice to follow when buying a short sale home.

 What is a short sale?

-A short sale is when a home is sold by the owner for less than the amount currently owed on the property.
+A short sale is when the owner sells a home for less than the amount currently owed on the property.
 A short sale is different than a foreclosure because it is being sold by the owner, not the lender.
-Typically a short sale happens when the value of a property decreases and the borrower is underwater on the mortgage.
+Typically a short sale happens when the property’s value decreases and the borrower is underwater on the mortgage.

 Short Sale vs. Foreclosure